smartdevicelink/sdl_evolution/proposals/0091-SDLScreen-SDLWindow-Projection.md

 ## Notes
 [1] OpenGL based views require SDLTouchManagerDelegate adoption to handle touch events

-[2] Xevo production code

-[3] Device managed focus navigation is preferred, but has not been PoC'd
+[2] Device managed focus navigation is preferred, but has not been PoC'd